Muhame Giles

-Giles Muhame is a Ugandan journalist, news editor.
-He is the founder of Chimpreports; a popular news website in Uganda.
+Giles Muhame is a Ugandan journalist, news editor who made international news in 2010 and 2011 for his efforts to out homosexuals.
+He is the co-founder of Chimpreports; a daily tabloid newspaper published in Kampala, Uganda.

 Early life and education background

 Muhame was born in 1988, Ibanda District in Western Uganda.
 He holds a bachelor's degree in journalism and mass communication from Makerere University.